Trump Administration Wants To Cut Drug Prices By Eliminating Middlemen's Rebates

 The proposed rule would discourage those rebates for companies doing business with Medicare's prescription drug benefit by redefining them as possible illegal kickbacks.

-"Today's rebate system is set up in the shadows, to serve entrenched interests: drug companies who set these prices so high, and the pharmacy benefit managers who receive billions of dollars in rebates without patients ever knowing where the money goes," said HHS' Azar in prepared remarks Friday.
+"Today's rebate system is set up in the shadows to serve entrenched interests: drug companies who set these prices so high and the pharmacy benefit managers who receive billions of dollars in rebates without patients ever knowing where the money goes," said HHS's Azar in prepared remarks on Friday.

-Rebates account for about $150 billion in discounts in the prescription drug market each year, according to the drug trade group PhRMA and HHS.
+Rebates account for about $150 billion in discounts in the prescription drug market each year, according to the drug industry trade group PhRMA and HHS.
 But only a portion of the money is passed along to insurance companies.

 The current system encourages drug companies to set high list prices because they know that pharmacy benefit managers will ask for rebates, typically calculated as a percentage of that price, if the medication is to be included in the list of drugs they cover.

-The changes, if implemented, could also make the notoriously opaque markets for prescription drugs more transparent, because consumers would see the discounted price negotiated by the pharmacy benefit manager when they pick up their medicine at the pharmacy counter.
+The changes, if implemented, could also make the notoriously opaque markets for prescription drugs more transparent, because consumers would see the discounted price negotiated by the pharmacy benefit manager when they picked up their medicine at the pharmacy counter.

 "This is a huge potential change, transformative," said Dr. Walid Gellad, director of the Center for Pharmaceutical Policy and Prescribing at the University of Pittsburgh.

-Today, the actual cost of prescription drugs is often a percentage of the drug's list price, so those initial high list prices end up driving up the price paid at the drugstore.
+Today, the actual cost of a prescription drug is often a percentage of the drug's list price, so those initial high list prices end up driving up the price paid at the drugstore.
 In addition, many seniors on Medicare have to pay the full cost of some drugs.

-Drug industry trade group PhRMA, which has long blamed pharmacy benefit managers for high prices, welcomed the proposal.
+PhRMA, which has long blamed pharmacy benefit managers for high prices, welcomed the proposal.

-"We applaud the Administration for taking steps to reform the rebate system to lower patients' out-of-pocket costs," said PhRMA President and CEO Stephen Ubl.
+"We applaud the Administration for taking steps to reform the rebate system to lower patients' out-of-pocket costs," said Stephen Ubl, PhRMA's president and CEO.

 But Dr. Aaron Kesselheim, a professor at Harvard Medical School who specializes in the economics of the pharmaceutical industry, said the move alone wouldn't cut drug prices overall.

 "We may need reforms to the middleman system, but simply trying to eliminate rebating without any other steps threatens to drive up drug prices overall," he said.
-"Rebates are a key mechanism that insurers use to try to reduce net drug prices. "
+"Rebates are a key mechanism that insurers use to try to reduce net drug prices."

 Azar says the change, if implemented, will encourage drug companies to cut their list prices to compete for business.
-But the administration also acknowledged that premiums for Medicare's prescription drug coverage could rise about $5 a month.
+But the administration also acknowledged that premiums for Medicare's prescription drug coverage could rise by about $5 a month.